Health service expects ‘busy’ September for Covid-19 testing in schools

 The HSE is predicting that it will carry out between 18,000-20,000 tests on Monday – a figure close to the service’s capacity for community testing.

-On Saturday, Taoiseach Micheál Martin said Ireland should “take some heart” from early indications that rates of Covid-19 may be declining.
+On Saturday, Taoiseach Micheal Martin said Ireland should “take some heart” from early indications that rates of Covid-19 in Ireland may be declining.

 Ms O’Beirne said that trend was real, with referrals from the 15-24 age group declining.